ericncream/hdtSMP64/README.md

 hydrogensaysHDT - Creating this plugin

-aers - that's me :)
+aers - Maintaining HDT-SMP

-ousnius - some fixes, and "consulting"
+ousnius - some fixes, and "consulting" for aers